 Still, in their early period beginning in ’62 with the relatively primitive “Love Me Do” to “A Hard Day’s Night” soundtrack (their first film) in ’64, there was a remarkable growth in Lennon and McCartney’s songwriting capabilities.

-Showing progressive leanings on their last two albums, “Rubber Soul” and “Revolver,” The Beatles seemed poised for something truly innovative.
+The Beatles were poised for something truly innovative.

 As the Lennon/McCartney dynamic changed so did Lennon’s personal life.
 He’d divorced his wife of six years, Cynthia, to take up with Yoko Ono, a conceptual artist.